alsadiamir/p4Thesis2021/P4_delayLink/README.md

 xterm h1 h4
 ```

-In the **first terminal** run the following commands, to install rules into the switches:
+In the **second terminal** run the following commands, to install rules into the switches:
 ```shell
 sudo python cmd_add.py
 ```